-The Mass Communications Department at Alcorn State University offers a bachelor’s degree with an emphasis in print or broadcast.
+The Mass Communication Department at Alcorn State University offers a bachelor’s degree with an emphasis in print or broadcast.
 Students who hail from Mississippi, diverse parts of the United States and abroad obtain first rate, eclectic and broad Mass Communication training through theoretical, practical and field work.

-Mass Communications students with an inclination for Public Relations, Advertising and Integrated Communications, take courses in those areas from competent professors and instructors.
+Mass Communication students with an inclination for Public Relations, Advertising and Integrated Communications, take courses in those areas from competent professors and instructors.
 Students not only learn theory, principles and practices of the disciplines but actively engage in these areas through projects and campaigns.

 Besides lectures, group projects, tests, field trips and exercises, students benefit from one-on-one interaction and tutoring with their instructors in small class rooms, studios and laboratories.
 Additionally, there are numerous internship opportunities on campus, across America and abroad.

 Several graduates of the program serve in the media as reporters, editors, producers, anchors, designers and managers.
 Others excel in education, industry, government, the military, law enforcement etc. Many earn admissions into graduate schools where they have distinguished themselves.

 The Mass Communication Department is forging ahead standing at the cutting edge of issues related to diversity, internationalism, multiculturalism and globalism.
 As the department repositions itself for the 21st century, new students will benefit from the introduction of new courses, the acquisition of newer, top of the line equipment, even more experienced professionals as faculty and staff and above all, world class academic preparation in an environment where knowledge and character matter.